JasemDuncan/covid-visualizer/README.md

 ### Install
 - Open your console and change the current working directory into the destination for this project.
 - Type `git clone git@github.com:JasemDuncan/covid-visualizer.git`
-- Run this command in terminal: `npm install`
+- Run this command in terminal: `npm install` to install all dependecies.
-- Run this command in terminal: `npm start`
+- Run this command in terminal: `npm start` to run the project
+- Run this command in terminal: `npm test` to see test
 - Go in your browser to: http://localhost:3000/

 ## Authors